Verified boot requires cryptographically verifying all executable code and data

 restart mode, if a verification error is encountered, the device is

-immediately restarts with a specific flag set to indicate the reason.
+immediately restarted with a specific flag set to indicate the reason.
 The boot

 loader should notice this flag and switch dm-verity over to use I/O Error